espocrm/documentation/development/api.md

 Available since 5.5.0 version.

 The most secure method.
 You need to create API User (Administration > API Users) with HMAC authentication method.
-Apply needed role to the user to restrict or grant access.
+Apply needed role to the user to grant needed access.

 Authentication header: